bollu/bollu.github.io/content/blog/ghc-micro-optimisations-or-why-proc-points-suck.md

 ###### Analysis

 We can see that it is the load and store from memory that is consuming a lot of the time.
 However, on taking a deeper look, it appears that there are *more* loads in the haskell case than in the C case.
 If we trace the register usage across the program, the real problem emerges: Clang is able to allocate registers across the functions (TODO: insert function names) such that *no data needs to be passed on the stack*.
 However, in the Haskell case, we clearly use the "global stack" to pass data.
 This is **one extra load** per function call!.
 This obviously leads to a *huge* overhead across runs of the program.

+It appears that LLVM is able to interprocedurally allocate registers when we compile C code.

+However, GHC compilation is unable to understand that this interprocedural allocation is possible.

+The way I look at this is that when we have `call/ret`, one can see inter-procedural control flow.

+However, when we compile with continuations, we don't really understand inter-procedural control flow, since we don't know **from where a continuation can be entered**.
+This is my understand of this, and it could be flawed.

+The points where we split off a continuation are called "proc-points" and perhaps teaching LLVM about these would help.

 ### How do we teach LLVM about proc point